Addison00-00/UX-220-Assignment-1/research.md

 *Goal Orientation*
-- two general goal orientations students can adopt: a task-focused orientation with an intrinsic focus on learning and improving and an ability-focused orientation with an extrinsic focus on external re- wards (e.g., getting good grades and doing better than other students).
+- two general goal orientations students can adopt:
+  - task-focused orientation with an intrinsic focus on learning and improving and an ability-focused orientation with an extrinsic focus on external re- wards (e.g., getting good grades and doing better than other students)